Improving Reverse k Nearest Neighbors Queries: Introduction

 Most existing non-pre-computation R$k$NN algorithms have two phases: the filtering phase and the refining phase (also known as the pruning phase and the verification phase).
 In the pruning phase, the majority of points that do not belong to R$k$NN should be filtered out.
 The main goal of this phase is to generate a candidate set as small as possible.
 In the verification phase, each candidate point should be verified whether it belongs to the R$k$NN set or not.
 For most algorithms, the candidate points are verified by issuing $k$NN queries or range queries, which are very computational expensive.
 The state-of-the-art R$k$NN technique SLICE, provides a more efficient verification method with a computational complexity of $O(k)$ for one candidate.
 The size of the candidate set of SLICE varies form $2k$ to $3.1k$.
 However, it is still time consuming to perform such a verification for each candidate point.

 There seems to be a consensus in the past studies that for an R$k$NN technique, the number of verification points cannot be smaller than the size of the result set.
 Such an idea, however, limits our understanding of the R$k$NN problem.
 Hence we amend our thought and come up with a conjecture that whether a point could be directly determined as belonging to the R$k$NN set according to its location.
 Given the query point $q$, our intuition tells us that if a point $p$ is closer to $q$ than a point $p^+$ belonging to the R$k$NNs of $q$, then $p$ is highly likely to also belong to the R$k$NN of $q$.
 Conversely, if $p$ is further away from $q$ than a point $p^-$ that does not belong to the R$k$NN set of $q$, then $p$ is probably not a member of the R$k$NN set.
-Such a conjecture is true in many cases, but it is too broad and vague, and lacks rigorous mathematical proof to be practical.
-However, along with this idea, we further study and obtain a set of discriminant methods for R$k$NN queries that can withstand mathematical verification.
-We name this method as CSD (Conic Section Discriminance).
-With CSD, we can use a reference point which has been verified to determine whether another point belongs to the R$k$NN set without issuing a query with non-constant computational complexity.
-An efficient R$k$NN algorithm, named CSD-R$k$NN, is also implemented by using CSD.
+Along with this idea, we further study and obtain a set of verification methods for R$k$NN queries.
+Based VoR-tree, we use this veirification method implement an efficient R$k$NN algorithm, which out performs most mainstream algorithms.

-Table~\ref{table:comlexity} shows the comparison of computational complexity among VR-R$k$NN , SLICE and CSD-R$k$NN.
+Table~\ref{table:comlexity} shows the comparison of computational complexity among VR-R$k$NN , SLICE and our approach.
 It can be seen that the bottleneck of both VR-R$k$NN and SLICE is the verification phase.
-The computational complexity of verifying a candidate of CSD-R$k$NN is $O(k\cdot log\, k)$, which is higher than that of SLICE.
-However, the number of candidates verified by CSD-R$k$NN is only about $7.1\sqrt{k}$, which is much less than that of SLICE.
-In addition, the overall computational complexity of CSD-R$k$NN is much lower than that of SLICE.
+The computational complexity of verifying a candidate of our approach is $O(k\cdot log\, k)$, which is higher than that of SLICE.
+However, the number of candidates verified by our approach is only about $7.1\sqrt{k}$, which is much less than that of SLICE.
+In addition, the overall computational complexity of our approach is much lower than that of SLICE.

 The rest of the paper is organized as follows.
 In Section~2, we introduce the major related work of R$k$NN since its appearance.
 In Section~3, we formally define the R$k$NN problem and introduce the concepts and knowledge related to our approach.
 Our approach and its principles are described in section~4.
 Section~5 provides a detailed theoretical analysis.
 Experimental evaluation is demonstrated in Section~6.
 The last two sections are conclusions and acknowledgements.